-Dancer Leiomy Maldonado Did The Most Epic Runway Walk/Dance NYFW Has Ever Seen
+Dancer Leiomy Maldonado Did The Most Epic Runway Walk-Dance NYFW Has Ever Seen

 Wonder Woman The Queen of Vogue ???????????????? @theblondsny @disneyvillains Thank you and @davidblond and @phillipeblond for having me, it was truly an honor!
 Shoes @louboutinworld #leiomy #amazonmotherleiomy #wonderwoman #wonderwomanofvogue #voguing #NYFW #THEBLONDS #DisneyVillainsxTheBlonds #MAC #ursula #icon #christianlouboutin #womensrunway #catwalk #queenofvogue #queenofperformance #queenofhairwhips

-As Harper’s Bazaar mentioned, many on hand mistakenly thought that Paris Hilton might be the highlight of the show, but as the press coverage following the event proved, she became a footnote of the event, some not even remembering she was dressed as a Cruella de Vil type character.
-Hilton took it like a pro, and had only good things to say about all involved after the show.
+As Harper’s Bazaar mentioned, many on hand mistakenly thought that Paris Hilton might be the highlight of the show, but as the press coverage following the event proved, she became a footnote of the event with some not even remembering she was dressed as a Cruella de Vil type character.
+Hilton took it like a pro and had only good things to say about all involved after the show.

-Maldonado has also appeared on MTV’s America’s Best Dance Crew, My House, as well as Pose, which she also choreographed.
-Her signature hair flip, “The Leiomy Lolly,” has been adopted by Lady Gaga, Beyonce, Janet Jackson, and Britney Spears according to Forbes.
-While Maldonado doesn’t currently appear on a roster for the remainder of NYFW, it wouldn’t be surprising if someone requested her to walk again after her rousing success at The Blonds Show.
+Maldonado has also appeared on MTV’s America’s Best Dance Crew and My House as well as Pose, which she also choreographed.
+Her signature hair flip, “The Leiomy Lolly,” has been adopted by Lady Gaga, Beyonce, Janet Jackson, and Britney Spears, according to Forbes.
+While Maldonado doesn’t currently appear on a roster for the remainder of NYFW, it wouldn’t be surprising if someone requests her to walk again after her rousing success at The Blonds Show.